microsoft/pict/doc/pict.md

 ## Types

 PICT has a simple type system.
 There are two types of parameters: a string and a numeric type.
-Types do not have to be expicitely declared.
+Types do not have to be explicitly declared.
 A parameter is considered numeric when all of its values can be converted to a number (an integer or a float).

  Types are only important when evaluating constraints.
 A numeric parameter is only comparable to a number, and a string parameter is only comparable to another string.
 For example: